pagkly/Zed/Investopedia/Investing/Principles-Based Accounting vs. Rules-Based Accounting.md

 9. Full disclosure in all financial reporting
 10. Good faith and honesty in all transactions3

 The GAAP method is used when a company releases its financial statements to the public.
-It covers a number of things such as [revenue recognition](https://www.investopedia.com/terms/r/revenuerecognition.asp), balance sheet classification, and how outstanding shares are measured.4
+It covers a number of things such as [revenue recognition](https://www.investopedia.com/terms/r/revenuerecognition.asp), [[Balance Sheet]] classification, and how outstanding shares are measured.4

 Companies and [accountants](https://www.investopedia.com/terms/a/accountant.asp) that do not follow GAAP standards could be brought to court if their judgments and reporting of the financial statements were incorrect.